shahaf-sameach/tweets-cluster/README.md

 # Twitter Clustering
-A platform for downloading and storing **news** tweets from twitter and clustering
+A platform for downloading, storing and **clustering** twitter's tweets

 ## Collect Data
 ##### File Stream